Krasko25/Obsidian-Sync/Archive/Tdiary.md

 First thing that I noticed is the inconsistency of my notes, in some months I was writing less than 1 note per a week.
 This aspect was improved greatly.
 The quality and length of notes has improved as well.
 I started writing more about my feelings and plans, make up some conclusions and takeaways from my experienсes.
 I consider this to be a really important improvement.

 Let's talk about the way how I started each of those years.
 I totally can not name my start of this year to be successful, but it is way better than the start of one.
 I have done more work.
 Each of the notes from the last year up to January 25th is full of regrets.
-I became not only more productive, but, more importantly, I learned to be more positive.
+I became not only more productive, but, more importantly, also more positive.